maldoinc/wireup/docs/pages/lifetimes.md

 ## Lifetime Rules

 * Singletons can depend only on other singletons.
-* Scoped services can depend only on other scoped services or transient ones.
+* Scoped and transient services can depend on any lifetime.
-* Transient services can depend only on other transient services.
 * Parameters can be injected into all lifetimes.

 !!! tip "Choosing a Lifetime"